-- U.S. companies have been key sources for recent Canadian defence acquisitions such as the F-35 fighter (e.g. Lockheed Martin, Pratt & Whitney), P-8A maritime patrol aircraft (e.g. Boeing) and MQ-9B drones (e.g. General Atomics). - Over the last two years (September 1, 2022, to October 31, 2024), the Department of National Defence has awarded nearly 200 contracts to American firms, worth a total estimated value of U.S. \$12.4 billion (\$17.3 billion).
-The top industry sector was aerospace, with 47 contracts.48 - Canada ranks among the top 20 global customers for U.S. Foreign Military Sales (FMS) procurements and is in the top 5 NATO customer nations.49 - Since 2017, Canada has tripled its U.S. FMS portfolio growth to approximately U.S. \$13 billion. - In 2023, Canadian acquisitions from the U.S. FMS program accounted for 71% of all projected Canadian major defence equipment expenditures and a total of 8% of total U.S. sales financed by foreign partners. - Over the next two years, up to 68 contracts to be awarded to American companies could (pending outcomes of ongoing negotiations) reach a total estimated value of U.S. \$16 billion (\$22.5 billion).
-The top industry sector is marine, with 25 contracts.50
+- U.S. companies have been key sources for recent Canadian defence acquisitions such as the F-35 fighter (e.g. Lockheed Martin, Pratt & Whitney), P-8A maritime patrol aircraft (e.g. Boeing) and MQ-9B drones (e.g. General Atomics). - Over the last two years (September 1, 2022, to April 22, 2025), the Department of National Defence has awarded nearly 300 contracts to American firms, worth a total estimated value of \$18.8 billion CAD.
+The top industry sector was aerospace, with 78 contracts.36 - Canada ranks among the top 20 global customers for U.S. Foreign Military Sales (FMS) procurements and is in the top 5 NATO customer nations.37 - Since 2017, Canada has tripled its U.S. FMS portfolio growth to approximately \$13 billion USD. - o In 2023, Canadian acquisitions from the U.S. FMS program accounted for 71% of all projected Canadian major defence equipment expenditures and a total of 8% of total U.S. sales financed by foreign partners. - Over the next two years, up to 74 contracts to be awarded to American companies could (pending outcomes of ongoing negotiations) reach a total estimated value of \$17.9 billion CAD (\$22.5 billion).
+The top industry sector is marine, with 28 contracts.38 - In January 2023, Canada allocated \$406 million CAD to acquire the US-manufactured Norwegian Advanced Surface to Air Missile System (NASAMS) for donation to Ukraine (produced by Raytheon (RTX) in collaboration with Kongsberg).